ppy/osu-wiki/wiki/Tournaments/OCM/3/en.md

 4. Mapset selectors may not participate as a player in this tournament.
 5. The tournament will be played with 16 teams.

-Example:
+**Example:**

-- Team Name :
+- Team Name:
-- Team image : Send it by discord in the corresponding section.(#💾team-images)
+- Team image: Send it by discord in the corresponding section.(#💾team-images)
-- Captain : (Captain is a player)
+- Captain: (Captain is a player)
-- Player 1 :
+- Player 1:
-- Player 2 :
+- Player 2:
-- Player 3 : (required due to player ban rule)
+- Player 3: (required due to player ban rule)
-- Player 4 : (The fourth player is optional)
+- Player 4: (The fourth player is optional)

-### Stage Instructions
+### Stage instructions

 1. The 4 teams with the best rank will be considered as Top Seed, the next 4 will be High Seed, then the next 4. will be Low Seed, to end the Unseed teams.